 There are convenience stores on nearly every corner.
 That doesn’t mean they are all made equal.
 Frankly, they are not and in most cases the level of service and attention to the customer has diminished grealty.
 Whatever happened to that family-owned and family-friendly, full-service local butcher and grocery store?
 Ashley and Dock Haney are the owners of the Carousel Supermarket.
 The market has been in the family since 1967 and is just another example of succession planning done well for business continuation.
 Click here to check out Carousel Supermarket.

-I’ve highlighted some local people who are doing an extraordinary job of living life and providing an excellent service.
+That is just one example of local people who are doing an extraordinary job of living life and providing an excellent service.
 I can quickly look at nearly every city in our country and find example after example.

 Movies, Music & Language vs Civility, Manners & Professionalism